-Professor Emerita Carroll Estes, PhD, FAAN, will be honored with the 2019 Robert M. Ball Award for Outstanding Achievements in Social Insurance from the National Academy of Social Insurance.
+Professor Emerita Carroll Estes, PhD, FAAN, has been honored with the 2019 Robert M. Ball Award for Outstanding Achievements in Social Insurance from the National Academy of Social Insurance.

-The award will be presented at a June 27, 2019 ceremony in Washington D.C.
+The award was presented at a June 27, 2019 ceremony in Washington D.C.

 Estes is recognized as a founding scholar in the field of “political economy of aging” and has devoted her life’s work to improving the health and economic security of vulnerable and underserved populations, particularly older people, women, LGBTQ, people of color and people with disabilities.